Aayushstrom/dish_crafter/README.md

 # DishCrafter

-Made am app that uses NLP to
+Made am app that uses NLP to give recommendations to the user based on their input ingredients